 What are the emerging niches within the healthcare field?

-After completing an online healthcare degree in Kentucky, preparing for the job market is crucial.
-Start by obtaining relevant state licensure or certification, as many healthcare roles require this for employment.
-Kentucky's Cabinet for Health and Family Services provides guidance on licensing requirements for various healthcare professions.
+After completing an online healthcare degree in Kentucky, preparing effectively for the job market is crucial.
+Start by obtaining any required state licensures or certifications; for example, many healthcare roles in Kentucky require credentialing through the Kentucky Board of Nursing or other relevant agencies.

 What are the top skills employers look for in healthcare degree graduates in Kentucky?